omar99elnemr/Docubot/README.md

 ## Getting started
 ---------------------------------------------------------------------------------

-To get started with this project, in your IDM run
+To get started with this project, in your IDE run

 ```source-shell
   git clone https://github.com/omar99elnemr/Docubot.git